-Their farm is set in a secluded valley surrounded by towering native eucalypt forest reserves and national parks.
-They are a working farm that specialises in alternative grape varieties to produce premium wine in their onsite winery.
+The farm is set in a secluded valley surrounded by towering native eucalypt forest reserves and national parks.
+It is a working farm that specialises in alternative grape varieties suited to their climate to produce a wide range of premium wines.

 A quiet space is available at the venue/ facility